Brand guidelines are the rules and tools used to determine your brand’s key design choices and inform the brand style guide.

 It also discusses how colors are used and how to implement the brand’s iconography.

 Make Your Brand Guidelines As Easy To Understand As Possible

-Creating guidelines is an important step for any brand and getting it right is crucial.
+Creating brand guidelines is an important step for any brand, and getting it right is crucial.

-About the author
+About the Author

 Mark Quadros is a SaaS content marketer that helps brands create and distribute rad content.